Skip to main content

 Myxomatosis

 Myxomatosis is probably the most commonly known disease is myxomatosis in rabbits.
-It’s a severe viral disease which isspread by fleas and mosquitoes.
+It’s a severe viral disease which is spread by fleas and mosquitoes.
 Both wild rabbits and indoor and outdoor pet rabbits are at risk.

 Signs include: